Time for new windows?

 5 easy-to-spot signs it's time for new windows

-New windows do more than update the look of your house.
+New windows do more than updating the look of your house.

 Whether or not to replace your windows isn’t a simple “yes” or “no” answer.
 That being said, window replacement does offer energy-efficiency savings, greater indoor comfort, and increased security at home.